slantis/generativestickers/README.md

 4. Copy link to "url" variable

-# FREE GOODIES
+# FREEBIES
-Find [here](https://github.com/slantis/generativestickers/freebies) wallpapers for your desktop and phone.
+Find [here](https://github.com/slantis/generativestickers/freebies) wallpapers for your all your devices.

 # LICENSE